romain-gilliotte/monitool-documentation/limits.md

 Integrating Monitool with a mobile data collection tool is of course possible, and encouraged using the [Excel data entry method](./data-entry/excel-data-entry.md).

-## Nor a beneficiary management tool
+## Not a beneficiary management tool

 Case management tools are designed to help organizations manage their interactions with beneficiaries, clients, or customers.
 They are used to track the services provided to each individual.